Sammy Lee (footballer): Bolton Wanderers

 Lee went to Bolton Wanderers in September 2005, as assistant to Sam Allardyce.
 He was offered the role of manager of the England U21s in July 2006, but turned the move down and also left the senior England set-up.
 He was given the affectionate nickname of "Little Sam" in contrast to Allardyce who was known as "Big Sam" by the Bolton Fans.

 Allardyce left Bolton in April 2007 and Lee was confirmed as his replacement shortly afterwards.
 After only winning one league game from eleven matches, he was sacked in October 2007, becoming the second Premier League manager to be sacked in that season.
 He was known for regularly citing the 'positives' in post-match interviews despite numerous defeats.
 He was linked with a return to Liverpool by becoming Rafael Benítez's assistant after the pair watched a Liverpool reserve match together.
 He was also linked to the assistant manager position at Leeds United under Gary McAllister.
 He became the firm favourite to become assistant coach to Rafa Benitez following Alex Miller's departure from Liverpool and officially returned to the club when appointed on 16 May 2008.

 In November 2008, upon his return to the Reebok Stadium for the first time since his departure, Lee stated that he bore no animosity towards the hierarchy at Bolton or their supporters, the Wanderers crowd responded by giving him a round of applause in appreciation of his spells as player and assistant manager.

 Liverpool

 On 16 May 2008, Lee took up the role of assistant manager to Rafael Benítez after signing a two-year contract.
 On 21 December 2008, he took charge of Liverpool for the first time in a 1–1 draw with Arsenal due to Rafael Benítez being ill with kidney stones.

 On 26 August 2009, Lee was sent off by referee Phil Dowd in a 2–1 defeat against Tottenham Hotspur, and was charged with improper conduct by the Football Association on 19 August 2009.
-He left Liverpool in June 2011 by mutual consent.
+He left Liverpool in June 2011 by mutual consent having remained at the club for the duration of Roy Hodgson’s tenure and the return of Kenny Dalglish.